10 Best Truck Cranes

 Hitch-Mounted vs. Bed-Mounted Designs

-Hitch-mounted cranes slip into a standard 2-inch receiver.
+Hitch-mounted cranes slide into a standard 2-inch receiver.
 They preserve the entire truck bed for cargo and remove in minutes when you need the hitch for trailers.
 Bed-mounted cranes bolt to the floor or side rail of the pickup bed.
 They typically offer higher capacities, longer reaches, and folding stowage, but they occupy permanent real estate.
 Consider how often you haul loose gravel, ATVs, or lumber.
 If the bed must stay clear, a receiver hitch crane is the logical path.
 If you run a dedicated service truck and want maximum reach, a bed-mounted folding jib is the stronger choice.

 Boom Adjustability and Swivel Range

 A fixed boom limits where you can set a load.
 Look for models with two to four boom length settings or telescoping sections.
 Shorter settings increase capacity and stability; longer settings extend reach over tailgates or truck sides.
 Equally important is swivel range.
-Full 360° rotation lets you swing a load from the bed to the ground without moving the truck.
+Full 360° rotation lets you swing a load from the bed to the ground without repositioning the truck.
 On tight job sites, that flexibility saves time and reduces the risk of bumping nearby vehicles or structures.

 Installation and Setup Considerations